CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 ### Comparisons
 I do, however, want to spend a little bit of time on some comparisons.

 The Nikon F2 is the successor to the F and the professional counterpart to the FM2.
 If you are in the market for mechanical Nikon film camera, it is very likely that the FM2 and F2 are at the top of your list.
-Let me start by saying that compared to the FM2, it's a larger and heavier camera in every dimension.
+Let me start by saying that compared to the FM2, the F2 is a larger and heavier camera in every dimension.
 However, all of it's tiny details are also more professional and refined.

-The operatino is similar, but there are a few key diffenrences.
-It's similar to the FM2, but with a few key differences.
-The light meter can be viewed from the top at waist level.
-The
+In the next few sections I'll go over some of the key diffrences between the two cameras.

 **Light Meter/View Finder**

 - can be viewed from the top at waist level
 - has a needle instead of LEDs
 - viewfinder is interchangeable
-- HUD: instead of the shutter speed, lightmeter reading, and aperture being scattered across the viewfinder, the F2 consolidates all the information into the bottom right of the viewfinder.
+- HUD: instead of the shutter speed, lightmeter reading, and aperture being scattered across the viewfinder, the F2 consolidates all the information into the bottom right of the frame.
 Additionally, while the FM2's shutter speed reading will be hard to see if you are pointing the camera at a dark backdrop, the F2 uses ambient light from the top and is consistently more viewable.
 As a side effect of this design, you can meter from the top of the camera without needing to look through the viewfinder

 **Shutter**